By Sally Beauvais

 Who does get to spend their final years in the Big Bend?

-Joy very well might, if she has anything to do with it.
-She’s spent pretty much her whole life roaming around the most remote corners of the region — since she was born, in 1927.
-She used to run cattle, and trap animals.
+Joy Elliot Rawls very well might, if she has anything to do with it.
+She’s spent her entire life roaming around the most remote corners of the region — since she was born, in 1927.
+She used to run cattle and trap animals.

 “The best was the cats,” says Rawls.
 “Big old cats.”